kevinsuh/toki/README.md

 <a name="development"/>
 ## Development
-**Toki comes with a production bot and a development bot by default.** This allows you to add and test new functionalities through Slack's interface even while your production bot is live and on others' teams.
-The name of the development bot is dev_toki.
+As mentioned above, Toki comes with a production bot and a development bot by default.
+You can name your development bot whatever you want.
+Our production bot is named `toki` and our development bot is named `dev_toki`.

-Development is done in `/src` directory, and its changes are compiled into a mirror directory in the `/build` directory for deployment.
+Actual development is done in `/src` directory, and its changes are compiled into a mirror directory in the `/build` directory for deployment.
+Toki comes with the scripts `npm run watch-css` and `npm run watch-babel` to run in the background and compile a file from `/src` to `build` everytime you save changes.
 This allows us to use ES6 and SCSS while developing.

-**Notes:**
-* Toki comes with the scripts `npm run watch-css` and `npm run watch-babel` to run in the background and compile a file from `/src` to `build` everytime you save changes
-* `npm run compile` is an NPM script that runs babel, node-sass, and sequelize db:migrate to update changes

 <a name="running-production"/>
 ## Running on Production